 Aside from being the first Poet Laureate of Washington state, an internationally published writer, and a famous figure among the Bellingham elite, Ella Higginson also wrote screenplays.
 Never heard of her?
 Neither had we.
 Sadly, Washington State remembers little of this prolific writer.
 Why this amazing woman fell into obscurity is a problem--one that's repeated throughout our history.

-Just Like the Men is Ella's screenplay written in the silent era of film.
 In essence, it is a political satire/romantic comedy depicting the first woman elected into legislative office in Washington State in 1912 with the help of her "Political Boss."
 Ready for the kicker?
 It’s all true.
 Ella Higginson was the campaign manager for Frances Axtell, one of the first women elected to legislative office in the state.

 Upon completing her script, Ella contacted her editor in New York who believed Mary Pickford to be an ideal Hollywood connect.
 Why Mary Pickford ultimately turned Just Like the Men down, we can only speculate.
 It was a progressive topic given the time, and not what you'd call a "cash cow."